 3:- Stages after the final selection.
 We will explore these stages of recruitment further in the content.

 While moving ahead to understand the full recruitment life cycle, let us first understand what the recruitment process is?

-Recruitment is the essential practice of HR departments, and their principal responsibility influences a company on all levels.
-It is crucial to understand all the stages and objectives of the complete recruitment life cycle because it is one of the principal elements of HR.
+Recruitment is a principal element of HR department, and their principal responsibility influences a company on all levels.
+It is crucial to understand all the stages and objectives of the complete recruitment life cycle because it is one of the core functions of HR.

 Hence, it starts with the process of finding a new employee, and it ends with hiring.
 It is the best practice for those organizations that seek long-term hires that are profound.

 Within small companies, a department head or manager is usually responsible for the end-to-end recruiting process

 Large organizations are often put in charge of people from the HR department.
 Thus, some world-renewed corporations have independent HR divisions that take care of each stage of the recruitment process.

 The process of the full life cycle of recruitment follows the company's need to fill a gap, find a compatible candidate to fill that job position, all the steps of going through an interview, and identifying the best job applicant, selection, and onboarding.
 After onboarding, creating a 30-60-90 day plan helps managers to strategize the employee work performance.
 There are several benefits and uses of 30 60 90 day plan for managers.